rmharp/HeelLife-Webscraping/README.md

 3. **Output**: The script will save the scraped data as a CSV file named 'UNC Contacts List.csv' in the same directory as the R file is stored on your computer.

 ## Important Notes
 - The script uses RSelenium to interact with web pages, so ensure you have a compatible web driver and browser.
-I'd recommend installing Firefox here[https://www.mozilla.org/en-US/firefox/new/] since it seems to work best with the package.
+I'd recommend installing [Firefox](https://www.mozilla.org/en-US/firefox/new/) since it seems to work best with the package.
 - Ensure you have permission to access and scrape the data such as a current ONYEN login.

 ## Contributing